 A friend pointed me to James Somer’s article

 praising the older editions of the Webster’s dictionary.
-The main points that he raises include the facts that:
+His major points are that:

 - The original Webster carefully distinguishes between nuances of near-synonyms:

 Flashing differs from exploding or disploding in not being accompanied with a loud report.
 To glisten, or glister, is to shine with a soft and fitful luster, as eyes suffused with tears, or flowers wet with dew.

 - Compared with modern dictionaries, its language is more pleasant, charming, and also precise and evocative in its imagery (again: “to shine with a soft and fitful luster, as eyes suffused with tears, or flowers wet with dew”!)

 I sent him a message about a modern dictionary that I like a lot

 : it’s non-prescriptive, linguistically informed, employs literary quotations liberally, and also takes care to distinguish shades of meaning

 to its philosophy).
 But I had to admit that overall the newer AHD is still a whole lot less charming than the old Webster—which is, tragically, the general tendency in all things academic.